 *For students participating in Biocore*

 Biocore is an honors level introductory biology sequencing spanning four semesters* – typically all of sophomore and junior year.
 It is possible to study abroad during one of those semesters, but students will often need to pick up the remaining semesters/years of Biocore when they return.
 For example, a student may study abroad during junior year, and then take the junior year Biocore courses as a senior.
-This can limit your scheduling options, however.
+This can cause course conflicts with some of the required Microbiology courses in senior year, and will mean you finish Biocore in a different cohort of classmates than you started.
 Studying abroad during winter, spring, or summer break can be a great alternative for Biocore students.
 Talking with your advisor will be essential to studying abroad as a sophomore or junior while participating in Biocore.

 *Note: The Microbiology major does not require the fourth Biocore lecture (BIOCORE 587).
 However, BIOCORE 587 remains required for the Biocore certificate and Microbiology students are encouraged to complete BIOCORE 587 when possible.